 You’re just starting out, and your capabilities are broad.
 Sure, you might have unlimited flexibility in what services you offer, and with minimal overhead you don’t have to worry as much about pricing.
 But these advantages come at the cost of owning and operating a firm essentially on your own.

-It can be tough to move beyond these early stages, with some PS firms staying here forever.
+It can be tough to move beyond these early stages, with some professional services firms staying here forever.
 And that’s fine.
 There’s certainly nothing wrong with running your organization as a sole proprietorship, and others may be more ambitious in trying to take things to the next level.

 Phase Two: New Employer